tabletcorry/sysadvent-articles/graphite.markdown

 frontend projects that, if taken together, have all of the features you need, but no one frontend does everything.
-* XYMon: It's been some time since I used this, and I have not used it on a large sest of systems.
+* XYMon: It's been some time since I used this, and I have not used it on a large set of systems.
 My guess is that it would suffer from some of Munin's issues.

 Enter Graphite
 --------------

-Graphite is a collection of services that can replace or enchance your existing metric collection setup.
+Graphite is a collection of services that can replace or enhance your existing metric collection setup.
 Yes, it's written in python... but I like python.